apache/daffodil-site/site/cli.md

 ``-c, --config FILE``

    : XML file containing configuration items, such as external variables or Daffodil tunables.
-See Configuration File for details on the file format.
+See [Configuration](/configuration) for details on the file format.

 ``-D [{NAMESPACE}]VARIABLE=VALUE``